robodhruv/arrowAI/loan-modelling/readme.md

 * Class 10 Records
 * Class 12 Records

+Another attribute would be the applied loan amount, which would later be compared with the predicted package and then decision announced.

 For the monitoring system, we have the same, along with two additional features, updated on a monthly basis (say):
 * Current Performance
 * Attendance Records